 Cambridge Open Studios at The Shadowhouse

-Amanda’s illustration studio –The Shadowhouse – is an old wooden hut at the end of a narrow, cobbled garden path running from her house, fringed by box hedges.
+Amanda’s illustration studio –The Shadowhouse – is an old wooden hut at the end of a sweeping terracotta garden path running from her house, fringed by lush plants.

 If you dare to venture further, the garden turns into a jungle where you might be lucky enough to see her drawing a magical beast or two…